 South Asia Solidarity movements in berkeley (in progress)

-- [1896-1897] "Berkeley Friends of the Hindoos" aims to raise $3 million in "corn and coin" to send to support "the starving people of India"; donations were presumably part of the large national effort to send corn to India which drew support from Bay Area residents, culminating in the ship City of Everett leaving San Francisco harbor in June 1897, carrying 2600 tons of corn and $200,000.
+- [1896-1897] "Berkeley Friends of the Hindoos" aims to raise $3 million in "corn and coin" to send to support "the starving people of India"; donations were presumably part of the large national effort to send grain to India which drew support from Bay Area residents, culminating in the ship City of Everett leaving San Francisco harbor in June 1897, carrying 2600 tons of corn and $200,000.
 When the ship arrived in Calcutta in August 1897, there was some controversy about how British officials received it.
-Americans reported to American newspapers that the famine was coming to an end by 1989.
+Americans reported to American newspapers that the famine was coming to an end by 1898.

 - The Sexual Freedom League tried to fundraise to support Indian Bengali poet Malay Roy Choudhury, who had been jailed for a month after his poem "Stark Electric Jesus" was deemed obscene.